Mission: Impossible - The Final Reckoning

 Writer: Christopher McQuarrie & Erik Jendresen

-McQuarrie co-wrote with Erik Jendresen, whose credits include Band of Brothers (2001), a project deeply respectful of American military service.
-The writing partnership reinforces the film's conventional action-thriller values.
-As writer-director-producer, McQuarrie's imprint on this film is total.
+McQuarrie co-wrote with Erik Jendresen, whose credits include Band of Brothers, a project deeply respectful of American military service.
+Both writers carry mildly traditional signals.
+Their collaboration reinforces the film's conventional action-thriller values.
+The script is clean in its moral architecture: evil exists, good men must stop it, loyalty and sacrifice are the highest virtues.

 Adult Viewer Insight